Tempestiine/Cybersecurity/overthewire/bandit/level10-11.md

 # [Bandit Level 9 → Level 10](https://overthewire.org/wargames/bandit/bandit10.html)

 ## Challenge Description
-The password for the next level is stored in the file data.txt in one of the few human-readable strings, preceded by several '=' characters.
+The password for the next level is stored in the file data.txt, which contains base64 encoded data

 Commands you may need to solve this level: